jvalue/jayvee/rfc/0000-rfc-template.md

 <!--
   Status Overview:
   - DRAFT: The RFC is not ready for a review and currently under change.
 Feel free to already ask for feedback on the structure and contents at this stage.
-  - DISCUSSION: A merge request was opened to discuss the RFC.
+  - DISCUSSION: The RFC is open for discussion.
+Usually, we open a PR to trigger discussions.
-  - ACCEPTED: The merge request was accepted.
+  - ACCEPTED: The RFC was accepted.
 Create issues to prepare implementation of the RFC.
-  - REJECTED: The merge request was rejected.
+  - REJECTED: The RFC was rejected.
 If another revision emerges, switch to status DRAFT.
 -->

 ## Summary